 You must deactivate the parallel-axis functions before switching the machine kinematics.

 Use the PARAXCOMP OFF function to switch off the PARAXCOMP DISPLAY and PARAXCOMP MOVE parallel-axis functions.
 Proceed as follows for the definition:

-- Press the PROGRAM FUNCTIONS soft key Press the FUNCTION PARAX soft key - Press the FUNCTION PARAXCOMP soft key
+Press the PROGRAM FUNCTIONS soft key Press the FUNCTION PARAX soft key